bartbutenaers/node-red-contrib-ui-web-push/README.md

 ![Show image](https://user-images.githubusercontent.com/14224149/74590860-bdabae80-5012-11ea-96f5-b2949e52cbfc.png)

-Which might be convenient, for example to share some critical events immediately.
+Which might be convenient, for example to share some critical event information immediately.
+So in fact this way the information of the event will also be pushed to the client, to avoid that the user needs to collect the information manually inside the dashboard application.

 Remark: make sure the image size and aspect ratio follows the [guidelines](https://documentation.onesignal.com/docs/web-push-notification-icons#section-image).